 Coddle: To poach gently in barely simmering liquid.

 Coaching: The working of the chocolate during processing which smooths out the rough edges of the sugar crystals to produce very smooth chocolate.

 Crimp: To seal together by making a decorative edge.

-Cream until light: To mix and whip all ingredients until smooth and with enough air incorporated to make a light mixture.
+Cream until light: Mix and whip all ingredients until smooth and with enough air incorporated to make a light mixture.

 Cut in Shortening: Mixing shortening with dry ingredients using a pastry blender or the tips of your fingers.

-Compound Butter: Are mixtures of butter and supplementary ingredients.
-Primarily, they are used to enhance flavour in various dishes, in a fashion similar to a sauce.
+Compound Butter: This is a mixture of butter and supplementary ingredients.
+Primarily, they are used to enhance flavor in various dishes, in a fashion similar to a sauce.

 Dissolve: Separating dry ingredients into particles for complete absorption in liquid.